When Is the Best Time

 Location and Tips

 The Narrows are a thrilling bucket list hike and are famous for 1000 feet/ 300 meters high walls, sometimes only 20 feet/ 6 meters wide.
-I try to give you all the needed details for the best preparation because proper prep is key to getting the most out of this magnificent trail.
-I plan to hike the Narrows again soon.
-You can find all updated here in mid-July 2022.
+I try to give you all the needed details for the best preparation because proper preparation is key to getting the most out of this magnificent trail.
+All updates are from the last summer, from our second hike into the Narrows.

 The Narrows Hiking Details